TinyCircuits/TinyCircuits-Tiny_Peripherals-Power_Adapter-ASL1201/README.md

 # TinyCircuits TinyLily Mini Power Adapter
-# ASL1201 Rev1
+# ASL1201 Rev2

-These are the design files for the TinyCircuits ASL1201 Rev 1 PCB.
+The design files are located under design_files/ for the TinyCircuits ASL1201 Rev 2 PCB.
 This is a TinyLily Mini Power Adapter, that mates to the TinyLily Mini board and has a JST power connector, along with pads to solder to.

 Format is in Cadsoft Eagle format - Eagle version 6.2 was used for the original design.

-For more infomation on this, check out the product page at Tiny-Circuits.com:  https://tiny-circuits.com/tiny-lily-battery-adapter.html
+For more infomation on this, check out the product page at TinyCircuits.com: https://tinycircuits.com/collections/tinylily/products/tinylily-battery-adapter

-#License:
+# License:

 Design by TinyCircuits.
 All design files are released under the Creative Commons Attribution Share-Alike 3.0 License, see the following link for details: http://creativecommons.org/licenses/by-sa/3.0